 N o. of Mem bers Committee Executive Director (ED) Non- executive Director (NED) Independent Director (ID) Committee Charter Functions Key Responsibilities Power Executive 1 3 0 No Charter Exercise all the powers of the Board in the management of the business and affairs of the Company when the Board is not in session.
 Responsible for the management of the business and affairs of the Company between sessions of the Board of Directors.
 To act, by a majority vote of all its members, on such specific matters within the competence of the Board, as may be delegated to it in the By- laws or on a majority vote of the Board, subject to the limitations provided by Section 35 of the Corporation Code of the Philippines.
-Audit 0 2 2 Has adopted a Charter Assist the Board in the performance of its oversight responsibility for financial reports and financial reporting process, internal control system, audit process and in monitoring and facilitating compliance with both the internal financial management handbook and pertinent accounting standards, legal and regulatory requirements.
-Perform oversight financial management functions specifically in the areas of managing credit, market, liquidity, TheAuditCommittee,amongothers,havethefollowingresponsibilities:Evaluateanddetermineanynon-auditworkperformedbyExternalAuditors;Establishandidentifythereporting line oftheInternalAuditor;Monitorandevaluatetheadequacyandeffectiveness oftheCompany'sinternalcontrolsystem,includingfinancialreportingcontrolandinformationtechnologysecurity;Reviewallinterimandannual financialfinancial To conduct investigations and make recommendations relating to any communication or reports referred to it under the Whistle Blowing Policy Procedures of the Company, or relating to any findings of major investigations on internal control or financial reporting matters as delegated by the Board or on the Committee's own initiative , and management's response thereto.
+Audit 0 2 2 Has adopted a Charter Assist the Board in the performance of its oversight responsibility for financial reports and financial reporting process, internal control system, audit process and in monitoring and facilitating compliance with both the internal financial management handbook and TheAuditCommittee,amongothers,havethefollowingresponsibilities:Evaluateanddetermineanynon-auditworkperformedbyExternalAuditors;Establishandidentifythereporting line oftheInternalAuditor;Monitorandand To conduct investigations and make recommendations relating to any communication or reports referred to it under the Whistle Blowing Policy Procedures of the Company, or relating to any findings of major investigations on internal control or financial reporting matters as delegated by the Board or on

-1 1
+pertinent adequacy and the Committee's

+, accounting effectiveness of own initiative ,

+standards, legal the Company's and

+and regulatory internal control management's

+requirements. system, including response thereto.

+Perform financial

+oversight reporting

+financial control and

+management information

+functions technology

+specifically in the security;

+areas of Review all

+managing credit, interim and

+market, liquidity, annual financial

 operational, statements

 legal and other before

 risks of the submission to

 Company, and the Board;

 crisis Ensure that the

-management. accounting and
+management. accounting and auditing

-auditing

 processes,

 practices and

 methods of the

 Company

 comply with

 Philippine and

 internationally-

 accepted

 standards;

-Develop a
+Develop a transparent

-transparent

 financial

 management

 system that will

 ensure the

 integrity of

 internal control

 activities

 throughout the

 Corporation

 through a step-

 by-step

 procedures and

 policies

 handbook that

 will be used by

 the entire

 organization;

-and Supervise

-Management in
+and Supervise Management in

 Management's

 formulation of

-rules and

-procedures on

-financial

-reporting and

-internal controls

-in accordance

-with relevant

-guidelines.

-Has The Nomination To ensure that It has the power

-adopted a and Hearing all individuals to set guidelines

-Charter Committee nominated to on the number of

-Nomination 1 3 1 functions as the become a directorships

-body that pre- director of the which a member

-screens and Company have of the Board may

-shortlists all the hold pursuant to
+jornalation Oj